 This is what the technology that powers social media has enabled; the ability for the customer to remain in control, whether a company wants to give it to them or not.

 Customers have the ability to compare options, not just through marketing material or sanctioned talking points, but by seeking out peer reviews and subject matter experts.
 In many ways, this has shifted the marketing strategies and customer service approach of many companies.
-As opposed to appealing only to needs and benefits, companies now need to educate the consumer and be involved with their evaluation process.
+As opposed to appealing only to needs and benefits, companies now need to educate the consumer and be involved in their evaluation process.

 This starts by listening to what customers are saying, not just about your brand, but about their needs.
 So many times I see social media monitoring efforts that are only focused on brand mentions, which is great if you are only looking to nurture existing customers and manage your brand reputation.
 But if you are looking to grow your client base and to keep your competitors from stealing your current clients, you need to be monitoring for terms related to services you offer and problems you solve.
 You need to pro-actively guide the Do-It-Yourselfers.